Gruetzig/MiiMineTutorial/README.md

 do not inject into nand or it won't boot

 BTW THE TUTORIAL WORKS for 5 year olds with english native

+credit goes to everyone helping with creating seedminer, and crc for telling me the qr code site